 The Family Development Programs work with parents to develop their capacities as advocates and champions for their children.
 Children's prospects for future success are dependent upon their parents’ economic stability, social connections to community peers, and knowledge of child development.
 Programs and activities help parents develop financial stability, increase resilience and competence, gain access to community supports and resources, and actively guide their children's growth and development.
 Activities include job readiness, job training, job acquisition, financial education, income supports, social network building, and community planning.

-Services and activities take place at our main office in Van Nuys as well as at a number of community centers and schools throughout the Northeast San Fernando Valley.
+Services and activities take place at our main office in North Hills as well as at a number of community centers and schools throughout the Northeast San Fernando Valley.
 Program offerings include:

 •Young Moms/Young Dads- comprehensive parent education and personal development programs for high-risk pregnant and parenting adolescents.
 These programs address the diverse range of educational, social, and health needs of young parents and their babies.
 The programs’ purpose is to break the teen pregnancy cycle that generations are likely to repeat without intervention, teach parents about child development and how to properly care for their children, and help young parents become work-force ready and financially stable.
 Successful participation in this long-running program improves outcomes for two generations of our community's children.

 •Community Action Groups